Motivic, logarithmic, and topological Milnor fibrations: The real oriented graph construction and the complete Milnor fibration

 The space $\Mcpl$ may be visualized as $M$ with $D$ replaced by an infinitesimal punctured neighbourhood.
-Then $\Mmot$ is the infinitesimal part of $\Mcpl$ together with a copy of $M\setminus D$ at infinity, and, $\Mtop$ is the part at infinity of $\Mcpl$.
+Then $\Mmot$ is the infinitesimal part of $\Mcpl$ together with a copy of $M\setminus D$ at infinity, and $\Mtop$ is the part of $\Mcpl$ at infinity.

 \begin{rmk} We can adapt Remark \ref{rmk:SP} to the current setting with several components in $D$ since the components are normal crossings only. \end{rmk}